www-e-ventures/ArxivBackToTheFutureCausalityIntroductionTranslatedToCpp/README.md

 The underlying purpose is to be able to understand their theory

-by reading code ( Physics for Software Engineers ).
+by reading code ( the universe translated for software engineers ).

 The other following paragraphs are also translated into C++